-• . udy in prayer.
-Read Galatians 6:1-18 several times, marking every reference to the main and noting any words or concepts which are repeated.
-Then, work through the questions below. a.
-The Galatians HOW does Paul address them as he closes his letter? (vs 1 & 18) Why is this significant in the ii.
+Begin your study in prayer.
+Read Galatians 6:1-18 several times, marking every reference to the main characters and noting any words or concepts which are repeated.
+Then, work through the questions below.

+- 1. WHO are the people in these verses and WHAT do you learn about them? - a.
+The Galatians - i.
+HOW does Paul address them as he closes his letter? (vs 1 & 18) Why is this significant in the context of this letter? - ii.
 WHO do you think Paul means by "you who are spiritual"?
-(Consider what you learned in last week's passage.) iii.
+(Consider what you learned in last week's passage.) - iii.
 HOW are they to care for one another in verses 1-5?
-(2 ways) iv.
-WHAT is the "law of Christ"? (look back to last week for a clue) V. WHAT commands does Paul give regarding how each person should view him/herself? b.
-Paul i.
-WHAT does he note about his writing?
-(WHY do you think this is?) ii.
-WHAT does Paul boast in?
-WHAT has the cross done for him? iii.
-WHY does he say no one should cause him trouble from now on?
-HOW does this connect to
+(2 ways) - iv.
+WHAT is the "law of Christ"? (look back to last week for a clue) - v.
+WHAT commands does Paul give regarding how each person should view him/herself?